myPOS blog Tips

 The system carries over 40 million messages and transacts trillions of dollars every single day between governments and financial institutions all over the world.

-How SWIFT is supervised
+How is SWIFT supervised

 SWIFT is internationally governed and overseen by the central banks of Canada, France, Germany, Italy, Japan, The Netherlands, the United Kingdom, the United States, Switzerland, Sweden, and the European Central Bank, with the National Bank of Belgium being the system’s main supervisor.